Vestibular Disorders Physiotherapy Treatment

 Benign Paroxysmal Positional Vertigo (BPPV) is a condition that affects the inner ear and can cause dizziness.
 It occurs when tiny calcium crystals become dislodged and float into one of the fluid-filled semicircular canals in the inner ear.
 This can happen due to head trauma, viral infections, or changes in pressure or position.

 BPPV can cause mild to severe vertigo, which is a sensation of spinning or whirling with changes in head movements.
 It can also cause nausea and vomiting.
-BPPV is usually treated by physiotherapy with a series of maneuvers designed to move the calcium crystals out of the affected canal.
+BPPV Treatment usually involves a series of BPPV physiotherapy maneuvers designed to move the calcium crystals out of the affected canal.

 Meniere’s Disease